levelKro/levelKro/README.md

 # Hi there 👋
 ### :atom: I’m currently working on ...
 - <a href="https://github.com/levelKro/rpi-ql">RPi-QL</a>, Use Brother-QL with Raspberry with GUI and/or Web UI
-- <a href="https://github.com/levelKro/piPCStats">piPCStats</a>, Display computer monitoring with a Raspberry.
-Require SIV, optimised for 3.5" RPi TFT
 - <a href="https://github.com/levelKro/piAudioCast">Pi AudioCast</a>, Transform a Raspberry Pi into mini music player controlled by WebUI
-- <a href="https://github.com/levelKro/piNASBox">Pi NASBox</a>, Transform a Raspberry Pi into NAS Box
 - <a href="https://github.com/levelKro/pideskboard">Pi Deskboard</a>, Information panel for Raspberry Pi
 - <a href="https://github.com/levelKro/piWebCtrl">piWebCtrl</a>, Control your Raspberry Pi with a lite Web UI
 - <a href="https://levelkro.com/wolfenstein3dsource" target="_blank">Wolfenstein 3D: source</a>